JetBlack011/turtle-animations/README.md

 shelly = animations.Sprite(states)
 shelly.set_state('idle')
 ```
 States have an identifier, a delay per frame, and a list of shapes to rotate through.
 The `Sprite.add_state()` method takes these three values, respectively, as arguments.
-In addition, in order for any of the shapes to change, the static method udpate() must be called inside of the main game loop:
+In addition, in order for any of the shapes to change, the static method `update()` must be called inside of the main game loop:
 ```
 shelly = animations.Sprite()
 shelly.add_state('idle', 100, ['idle01.gif', 'idle02.gif', 'idle03.gif'])